 | Airport return | €16 | Return airport trip (7 days) |

-Important: Airport trips require a special ticket.
-A regular €1.20 ticket doesn’t work for the airport section of Line 3.
+Important detail that trips people up: Airport trips require a special ticket.
+Your regular €1.20 ticket will not work for the airport section of Line 3.
+I’ve watched tourists get caught by this at the airport gates — buy the right ticket and save yourself the hassle.

 How to Buy Tickets#